suvam0451/dhaaga/README.md

     style="margin-right:8px"/>

-**Dhaaga** is a free, open source SNS client for smartphones (Android & iOS).
-It has native support for most fediverse software.
-The app has a heavy emphasis on social features, making friends, superior offline capabilities, one-handed use and making all interactions intuitive and easy for new and old users alike.
+**Dhaaga** is an open source fediverse social app for smartphones (Android & iOS).
+It adds a lot of cool **client-side features**, which helps to improve communication and social interactions, makes it easy to chat and make friends, adding better offline support and making the friendiverse intuitive and fun to use for all users, new and old.
+It natively supports most fediverse software.

 <div align="center">
   <img width="720px"  src="https://repository-images.githubusercontent.com/664825261/58e60a61-2d3b-4275-89bc-c180adb58a7d" style="top:80px"/>